MrNickax/DropGuard/README.md

 # DropConfirm
-Prevent your users from unintentionally drop items.
+Prevent your users from accidentally drop items.